rkborgstrom/galvanize-read/README.md

 # Objective

-Working on your _own_ while following the instructions below and the user stories given, attempt to create Galvanize Reads 2.0 for your client.
+Working on your _own_ while following the instructions below and the user stories given, attempt to create Galvanize Reads 2.0 for your client in two days.

 ## Purpose